Machine Learning with R Basel R Bootcamp |

 glm_fit <- predict(Private_glm)

-1. Plot the values of your glm_fit object - what are these values?
-Do they look reasonable?
+object - what are these values?
+Do they look reasonable?# Plot glm_fit

 plot(glm_fit)